Close Button Close Button

 You need to meet the following conditions to qualify for tax exemption under Form 15G:

-• The form should be submitted by an Indian resident below 60 years of age, HUF or trust [1] .
+• The form should be submitted by an Indian resident below 60 years of age, HUF, or trust.

 • A valid PAN is mandatory for filing the form.